1nj3ct0rrr/Ap-Fake/ReadMe.md

 I hope you enjoy with this android app

-If you like that, please give star to this project and share i with other...
+If you like that, please give star to this project and share this app with others...
 Sorry for my bad English (:

 ### Demo